 The number ‘18’ has great significance in Judaism, its numeric value representing the word ‘Chai’.
 So essentially 2018 is ‘the year of life’!
 Throughout the year Mensch will be promoting 18 ways to live and celebrate a more meaningful life.
 How to help change the world, and ourselves, through small and manageable acts of giving.
-Read more about our first two: PAY IT FORWARD and CONNECT BY DISCONNECTING and share your efforts with those around you!
+Read more about our next two: SUPPORT YOUR FAMILY AND FRIENDS and MAKE YOURSELF HEARD, and share your efforts with those around you!

 CONNECT BY DISCONNECTING!
 Devices are here to stay, they are a part of our lives, they open our world and have incredible advantages.
 However, if we do not manage how we engage with them, we risk losing out on all that face-to-face connection has to offer.
 Mensch member and parent coach, Laura Markovitz shares, “when we distractedly juggle talking to our kids while texting or scrolling through a Facebook feed, we send a message that someone or something else is more important than what our kids are telling us, we role model disconnection”.
 Keep a note of how your relationships and parenting improves, the more time you make to ‘disconnect’.
 Share this impact.